 - Using status updates to prompt people to visit your website and social pages

 - Creating posts that showcase your knowledge

 - Showcase pages that focus on key areas you want to promote

 Find out about the use of these and use them!
 The above assumes that your focus is adding value and providing knowledge and not pushing sales messages.

 - Engaging with people already at first level connections

-- Encouraging appropriate 2nd level connections to become first level
+- Encouraging appropriate 2nd level connections to become the first level

 - Encouraging appropriate 3rd level connections to engage and connect

 The 2nd and third points above involve understanding your target market and identifying a way to attract those individuals to you.

 Ultimately, any sales interaction is about value exchange.
 You are solving a problem that a buyer has.
 They will pay a fair price for that.
 With LinkedIn, it’s also about value exchange.
 But this time, in the first instance, it’s about encouraging people to connect with you and your company and to recognize you as a provider of useful insight.
 Then they may consider you as a future) supplier.
 It isn’t necessarily about now.
 But if it helps build your pipeline and reinforces client perceptions of the value you add, it has to be worthwhile.